lionnus/SatNOGS-COMMS-FPGA/README.md

 ### Prerequisites:

--   Software: STM32CubeIDE
+-   Software: STM32CubeIDE for development, or STMCubeProgrammer for SatNOGS
--   Hardware: STM32H723 Development board
+-   Hardware: STM32H723 Development board or SatNOGS COMMS board

 ### Setup:
+For the development board:
 1. Import the STM32 Project:

     -   Open STM32CubeIDE.